hardscrabble/hardscrabble.github.io/_posts/2013-12-27-sidenotes.md

 date: 2013-12-27 18:43
 ---

+**EDIT April 2015**: I took it off the site because it was kind of bad :smile:

 ### background

 There's a hubbub[^hubbub] going around about a fun plugin for popover footnotes called Bigfoot.